 - Be active.
 Our physical health affects how we feel.
 It is important to eat healthily, drink enough water and exercise regularly.
 If you can, try to build simple physical activity into your daily routine like a home work out, a run, gardening, dancing to music, or seated exercise.
 Visit www.nhs.uk/live-well/exercise for information and advice.

 - Take notice and focus on the present.
 Engage with nature.
 Open the windows to get fresh air, watch the birds, tend to houseplants, listen to natural sounds apps.
 Notice the change in seasons.
-Find out more about being mindful on the NHS pages here.
+Find out more about being mindful here.

 - Work and finance, You might be worried about money, have lost your job or are concerned you might become unemployed – these issues can have a big impact on your mental health and wellbeing.
-The NHS has some tips and advice on coping with money worries and job uncertainty during COVID-19.
+Visit NHS coping with financial worries pages for tips and advice on coping with money worries and job uncertainty during COVID-19.

-- Looking after a child or young person.
-The past few months have been hard on everyone, including our kids.
-But there are lots of things we can do to support them at this time.
+- The past year has been hard on everyone, including our kids.
+Children and young people can feel less anxious if they are able to express themselves in a safe and supportive environment.
 Be there to listen, stay involved in their life, support positive routines, encourage their interests, take what they say seriously.
 Find tips on supporting children or young people here.

 Mind MK Crisis Café